Dublin city pub & bar guide

 31 South Great George's Street, Temple Bar

-O'Donoghues sits at the St. Stephen's Green end of what locals refer to as the 'Royal Mile' of traditional Dublin pubs.
+O'Donoghues sits at the St. Stephen's Green end of what locals refer to as 'The Mile' of traditional Dublin pubs.
 It is famous for the live traditional Irish music enjoyed here seven nights a week.
 3.5/5

 3115 Merrion Row (nr St Stephen's Green)